All About My Dog

 All About My Dog (いぬのえいが, Inu no Eiga) is a 2005 Japanese anthology drama film consisting of interwoven shorts about dogs.
-The film's various short stories are directed by Isshin Inudou, Hideki Kuroda, Yoshio Kuroda, Satoshi Nagai, Shinsuke Sato, Tetsuhisa Yazu and Atsushi Sanada.

-The Marimo short section is particularly popular in Internet memes.
+The film's various short stories are directed by Isshin Inudo, Hideki Kuroda, Yoshio Kuroda, Satoshi Nagai, Shinsuke Sato, Tetsuhisa Yazu and Atsushi Sanada.
+The "Marimo" section, directed by Sanada, is particularly popular in Internet memes.

-There is a sequel to this film called Inu to Anata no Monogatari: Inu no Eiga.
+The film was followed by a sequel titled Happy Together: All About My Dog in 2011.